 Ethics statement

 This is a statement of my personal ethics and beliefs surrounding my photographic practice.
-It is important to me that this is publicly available so that potential collaborators and subjects are fully aware of my views on specific topics and agree with my approach to my working practice.
+It is important to me that this is publicly available so that the communities I work with are fully aware of my approach, practice and ways of working.

 General practice